l0r3zz/sloblackswan/content/grey_swan_section/grey_swan_section.md

 Grey Swans are what we call Large Scale, Large Impact, Rare Events.
 Let's unpack what makes them distinct and dangerous:

-This code block represent the Large Scale, Large Impact, Rare Event (LSLIRE) attributes of Grey Swans, it provide a statistical positioning helper for identifying how far an event sits on the tail, and documents why the combination of scale, impact, and rarity requires distinct operational considerations.
+This code block represents the Large Scale, Large Impact, Rare Event (LSLIRE) attributes of Grey Swans.
+It provides a statistical positioning helper for identifying how far an event sits on the tail, and documents why the combination of scale, impact, and rarity requires distinct operational considerations.

+Instead of one giant slab of pseudo-code, let's take this in two bites: first the definition and the tail-position classifier, then why the LSLIRE combination is operationally nasty.

 ```python
 class GreySwanLSLIRE: